Initiative: Provide quality education for One million children by 2020

 The elimination of poverty is the greatest challenge facing the world today and a prerequisite for sustainable global development.
 Following Christ’s command to serve the least of these, World Mission of Presbyterian Church (U.S.A.) has chosen to address the underlying causes of poverty as one of three critical global issues for the church.
 Recognizing the scope of the challenge, the focus will be on causes that particularly impact women and children.
 The initial poverty alleviation campaign of the World Mission community of mission practice will emphasize access to quality education.

-Specifically, the goal of the World Mission Poverty Campaign will be “quality education for 1 million children by the year 2020.”
+Specifically, the goal of the World Mission Poverty Campaign will be “quality education for one million children by the year 2020.”

 Education promotes human development, and basic literacy is a gateway skill that empowers the poor to emerge from poverty.
 Extensive research has shown that a quality education (regardless of gender, wealth, location, ethnicity, or language) is the best pathway out of poverty.
 Nearly 59 million school-age children are not enrolled in school for a variety of reasons.
 For a majority of the world’s children, academic learning is neither occurring at the expected pace nor supplying the essential life skills to succeed.
 We want to be a part of the solution for these children through our commitment and involvement, offering them a future and hope.